Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Results and discussions

 We now turn to the intermediate interaction regime ($\Lambda=0.5$), where the interplay between interactions and initial population imbalance gives rise to qualitatively richer many-body dynamics.
-In contrast to the weakly interacting case, correlation effects play a central role in shaping the time evolution.
+For the parameters considered here, the corresponding interaction parameters are $\gamma=0.4$ and $\zeta \approx 8.94$.
+The value of $\gamma$ indicates that interaction effects become relevant compared with the 1D density scale, while $\zeta>1$ implies that the healing length is smaller than the system size, allowing interaction-induced density variations and correlations to develop across the junction.
+This regime therefore represents the crossover from coherent Josephson dynamics, where the evolution is well described by an effective two-mode picture, toward a correlated many-body regime in which multiorbital effects, dephasing, and relaxation become increasingly important.
+In this regime, the comparison between MCTDHB and the BH model allows us to identify the onset of deviations from the effective two-mode description and to determine how multiorbital correlations contribute to the damping and relaxation of Josephson dynamics.

 A key observation in this regime is that, for a fixed interaction strength, the dynamical behavior is predominantly controlled by the initial population imbalance, while the dependence on the barrier height $V_1$ becomes comparatively weak.
-Accordingly, throughout this section, the simulations are performed with $V_1 = 3.0$ in order to highlight the distinct dynamical features.
+Accordingly, throughout this section, the simulations are performed with $V_1=3.0$ in order to highlight the distinct dynamical features.

-As the imbalance is increased, the system exhibits a clear sequence of dynamical responses that can be broadly classified into three regimes: (i) weak imbalance, where coherent Josephson oscillations persist with minimal fragmentation; (ii) intermediate imbalance, where many-body dephasing leads to collapse-and-revival dynamics; and (iii) strong imbalance, where the system undergoes relaxation accompanied by significant fragmentation and saturation of many-body observables.
+As the imbalance is increased, the system exhibits a clear sequence of dynamical responses that can be broadly classified into three regimes: (i) small imbalance, where coherent Josephson oscillations persist with weak fragmentation; (ii) intermediate imbalance, where many-body dephasing leads to collapse-and-revival dynamics; and (iii) large imbalance, where the system evolves toward a quasi-stationary state accompanied by significant fragmentation and saturation of many-body observables.

-We further analyze these three regimes in detail, highlighting how increasing initial imbalance drives the transition from coherent oscillations to dephasing and ultimately to relaxation in the presence of moderate interactions.

-For {\emph {weak initial imbalances}}, the system exhibits nearly coherent Josephson oscillations with a well-defined single frequency.
-In this regime, the dynamics remain largely mean-field-like despite the presence of finite interactions.
-The population imbalance $z(t)$ shows regular oscillations without noticeable damping or dephasing, and the many-body state remains essentially nonfragmented throughout the evolution.
-This is confirmed by the natural orbital occupations, where the first orbital remains dominantly occupied, while higher orbitals carry negligible population.
-Consistently, entropy measures such as the coefficient entropy and orbital entropy do not show any significant growth, indicating the absence of correlation buildup.
-Due to the lack of qualitative many-body features beyond coherent oscillations, we do not present explicit figures for this regime.